alexandrosb88/home_insurance_quote_generator/README.md

 Apart from the main capabilities for covers, limits etc. other automations can be implemented based on the user needs and underwriting rules.
 <br />
 <br />
-For example, if the user selects "Secondary Residence" as residence type, since it is more vulnerable to theft, the field of theft measures is automatically checked and open for editing.
+For example, if the user selects "Secondary Residence" as residence type, since it is more vulnerable to theft, the field of "theft measures" is automatically checked and open for editing.